-- (i) The Company does not have any tangible fixed assets.
-Accordingly, the provisions of clause 3(i) of the Order are not applicable. - (ii) The Company does not have any inventory.
-Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has not granted any loan, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under Section 189 of the Act.
-Accordingly, the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has not entered into any transaction covered under Sections 185 and 186 of the Act.
-Accordingly, the provisions of clause 3(iv) of the Order are not applicable. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under subsection (1) of Section 148 of the Act, in respect of Company's products/ services.
-Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii)(a) The Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, to the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture-holders during the year.
-Accordingly, the provisions of clause 3(viii) of the Order are not applicable. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
-Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
-Accordingly, the provisions of Clause 3(xi) of the Order are not applicable. - (xii) In our opinion, the Company is not a Nidhi Company.
-Accordingly, provisions of clause 3(xii) of the Order are not applicable.
+- (i) The Company does not have any property, plant and equipment or intangible assets or right of use assets or investment property and accordingly, reporting under clause 3(i) of the Companies (Auditor's Report) Order, 2020 (hereinafter referred to as 'the Order') is not applicable to the Company. - (ii) (a) The Company does not hold any inventory.
+Accordingly, reporting under clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has not been sanctioned working capital limits by banks or financial institutions on the basis of security of current assets during any point of time of the year.
+Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) The Company has not made any investment in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or any other parties during the year.
+Accordingly, reporting under clause 3(iii) of the Order is not applicable to the Company. - (iv) The Company has not entered into any transaction covered under sections 185 and 186 of the Act.
+Accordingly, reporting under clause 3(iv) of the Order is not applicable to the Company. - (v) In our opinion, and according to the information and explanations given to us, Tthe Company has not accepted any deposits or there is no amount which has been considered as deemed deposit within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of section 148 of the Act, in respect of Company's products/business activity.
+Accordingly, reporting under clause 3(vi) of the Order is not applicable. - (vii) (a) In our opinion, and according to the information and explanations given to us, the Company is regular in depositing undisputed statutory dues including goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, with the appropriate authorities.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no statutory dues referred to in subclause (a) above that have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us, no transactions were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961) which have not been recorded in the books of accounts. - (ix) (a) According to the information and explanations given to us, the Company does not have any loans or other borrowings from any lender.
+Accordingly, reporting under clause 3(ix) of the Order is not applicable to the Company. - (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), during the year.
+Accordingly, reporting under clause 3(x)(a) of the Order is not applicable to the Company.